Photos by Kelley Bruso Photography

 The speakers brought so much to the stage, too.
 From Dr. Sharon Melnick who helped us discover what type of action blocker we are, to Laura Hames Franklin who helped us balance both sides of our brain.

-Derek Halpern made us laugh while teaching us how to sell anything, and Liz DiAlto brought home the theme of authenticity in sales.
+Derek Halpern made us laugh while teaching us how to sell anything, and Elizabeth DiAlto brought home the theme of authenticity in sales.
 Finally, Nisha Moodley brought everything full circle with her touching story and suggestions for creating more supportive sisterhood in our lives.

 At the end of the day, the people you work with become like a family, and it was truly an honor and privilege to work with this team for the first Off The Charts event.